beryxz/unifi-webex-dl/README.md

 Match `window.parent.func_prepare('***','***','***');`

-This is the function declaration `func_prepare(status, url, ticket)` that i'll reefer to.
+This is the function declaration `func_prepare(status, url, ticket)` that I'll reefer to.

 Check the `status` that could be one of the following [`OKOK`, `Preparing`, `Error`, "null if bug?"]